XIENCE™ Stent as the Gold Standard Among DES1

 XIENCE™ Stent Safety Outcomes

-XIENCE Skypoint™ Stent carries on the tradition of excellent XIENCE™ safety outcomes.
-The stent demonstrates consistency with optimal acute and early outcomes—in all types of patients and in complex lesions.2,3
+XIENCE Skypoint™ Stent continues the legacy of outstanding safety outcomes of XIENCE™ Stent.
+It demonstrates consistency with optimal acute and early outcomes—in all types of patients and in complex lesions.2,3

 The 99% device success rate was the lowest success rate noted, even among a range of patient types in multiple clinical trials.2